 Winsor & Newton acrylic paint dry time

-Another fast-drying paint brand is Winsor & Newton, they have two grade of paint: Galeria and Artist or professional paint.
+Another fast-drying paint brand is Winsor & Newton, they have two grades of paint: Galeria and Artist or professional paint.
 Winsor & Newton Galeria will dry in 10-20 minutes, while Winsor & Newton

 Professional Acrylic needs about 30 minutes to dry to touch.
-Both will take more time to dry if you like thicker application.
+Both will take more time to dry if you like thicker applications.

 M Graham acrylic paint dry time

 Lascaux seems to dry in 20-30 min.
 They also provide retarders.
-In fact, 16 other Lascaux mediums have slow-drying effect, like paste, retarders, impasto gel and matte mediums.
+In fact, 16 other Lascaux mediums have a slow-drying effect, like paste, retarders, impasto gel, and matte mediums.